tkunstek/serverless-authentication-boilerplate/README.md

 ```

 Environmental variables are mapped in s-function.json files, for example in the authentication/signin/s-function.json.
 If you add more providers, those should be added to the s-function.json files also and if you don't use all the providers provided in this example, remove variables from _meta/variables/s-variables-STAGE.json and s-function.json files.

-## <a id="custom-authorizer"></a>Custom Authorizer

-Custom Authorizer is deployed, but it is lacking some of the settings.
-Following settings should be modified.

-1. Select deployed API
-2. Select _Custom Authorizers_ from the side menu.
-Then select _authorize_ function from list
-3. Edit the in the form
-  * Name: _authorizer_, you can also rename it.
-  * Lambda region: Select the region where your _authorize_ function is deployed
-  * Lambda function: This is the _authorize_ function in authentication folder
-  * Identity token source: _method.request.header.Authorization_
-  * Token validation expression: _.*_
-  * Result TTL in seconds: 0

-Click _Update_.

 ## The Structure